-• Pin interrupt processing for NICs used for CXFS private networks to CPUs in the bootcpuset.
+- Pin interrupt processing for NICs used for CXFS private networks to CPUs in the bootcpuset. - Configure the I/O subsystem to meet job requirements for throughput and responsiveness: - Maintain the I/O subsystem at peak efficiency.
+This includes CXFS filesystems as well as locally attached storage where job and system I/O occurs. - Maintain the failover2.conf file across the cluster to maximize I/O performance.
+For more information, see:

-- Configure the I/O subsystem to meet job requirements for throughput and responsiveness: - Maintain the I/O subsystem at peak efficiency.
-This includes CXFS filesystems as well as locally attached storage where job and system I/O occurs. - Maintain the failover2.conf file across the cluster to maximize I/O performance. - Flush dirty pages at the maximum possible speed.
-Uncontrolled growth in the number of dirty pages stresses the kernel's memory management functions (for example, kswapd) and increases the chance of lengthy kernel lockouts impacting CXFS heartbeat functionality. - Set the mtcp\hb\local\options system tunable parameter to specify a heartbeat generation routine that avoids some memory allocation problems for nodes with large CPU counts that run massively parallel jobs (0x3).
-See "mtcp\hb\local\options" on page 485. - Use dynamic heartbeat monitoring.
+- "Configuring XVM Path Failover" on page 141 - XVM Volume Manager Administrator Guide - Flush dirty pages at the maximum possible speed.
+Uncontrolled growth in the number of dirty pages stresses the kernel's memory management functions (for example, kswapd) and increases the chance of lengthy kernel lockouts impacting CXFS heartbeat functionality. - Set the mtcp_hb_local_options system tunable parameter to specify a heartbeat generation routine that avoids some memory allocation problems for nodes with large CPU counts that run massively parallel jobs (0x3).
+See "mtcp_hb_local_options" on page 483. - Use dynamic heartbeat monitoring.
 A cluster defined with dynamic heartbeat starts monitoring only when a node is processing a message from another node (such as for token recall or XVM multicast) or when the client-only node monitors the server-capable administration node because it has a message pending (for example, a token acquire or metadata operation).
-Once monitoring initiates, it monitors at 1-second intervals and declares a timeout after a given number of consecutive missed seconds (specified by mtcp\hb\period), just like static monitoring.
+Once monitoring initiates, it monitors at 1-second intervals and declares a timeout after a given number of consecutive missed seconds (specified by mtcp_hb_period), just like static monitoring.
 The intent of dynamic heartbeat monitoring is to avoid inappropriate loss of membership in clusters that have client-only nodes with heavy workloads.
 However, it may take longer to recover a client's tokens and other state information when there is an actual problem.
 Dynamic heartbeat monitoring also does not resolve any of the issues noted above if they occur during periods of active heartbeat monitoring.

-See also "Inappropriate Node Membership Loss" on page 400.
+See also "Inappropriate Node Membership Loss" on page 403.